Yizhuangzhou/F1RT/README.md

 # F1RT dataset
-A real metagenomic dataset with all known genomes for binning benchmarking
+Constructing metagenome-assembled genomes for all components in a real bacterial consortium for binning benchmarking

 # Data description

 The Isolate directory contains four isolate genomes.

-The MAG directory contains eight MAGs.
+The MAG directory contains nine MAGs.

 For original data, please refer to http://dx.doi.org/10.5524/100049.